hathibelagal-dev/instantpolyglot/docs/eng/japanese/Japanese.md

 **象は鼻が長い。**
 (Zō wa hana ga naga'i.)
 [zoː wa hana ga nagaꜜi]
-"As for elephants, (their) noses are long."
+“As for elephants, (their) noses are long.”

-Here, "elephants" is the topic of the sentence, while "noses" is the grammatical subject.
+Here, “elephants” is the topic of the sentence, while “noses” is the grammatical subject.

 ### Relative Clauses

-Japanese doesn't use relative pronouns.
+Japanese doesn’t use relative pronouns.
 Instead, the modifying clause comes before the noun it describes.

 Example:
 **私が読んだ本**
 (Watashi ga yonda hon)
 [wataꜜshi ga jonda hon]
-"The book that I read"
+“The book that I read”

 ### Question Formation